 The Magaziner Center for Wellness has long been recognized for our clinical advances in the treatment of mental health and neurological disorders.
-We have pioneered various alternative, natural, and complimentary care options in helping patients with these challenges.
-Rather than using medication to mask symptoms, we take an holistic approach for each patient.
-Offering extensive testing to help determine all causes and contributing factors to their challenges.
+We have pioneered various alternative, natural, and complementary care options in helping patients with these challenges.
+Rather than using medication to mask symptoms, we take an holistic approach for each patient, offering extensive testing to help determine all causes and contributing factors to their challenges.

 While medications generally work by suppressing, blocking or disabling normal reactions in the body, our therapies work by facilitating, enabling, and assisting normal physiologic reactions to occur.
 We create a unique and personalized treatment plan for every patient, based on their individual triggers, detoxification pathways, immunologic factors, nutritional status, lifestyle, lab work results, and more.
 As a result, our patients can experience excellent clinical outcomes and fewer side effects.
 In short, our treatments work in concert with the body rather than attempting to battle it.

 In this article we will focus on one aspect of concern we see in our patients.
 A condition of inflamed gut and its impact on mental health.

 The new science of gut-brain interaction and its implication in mental illness.
 Garbled communications.

 We are going to follow four years of research which will bring us here into 2020.

 A June 2016 study in The International Journal of Neuropsychopharmacology, (1) tells its fellow neuropsychologists: “The potential role of gut microbiota in influencing brain function, behavior, and mental health has attracted the attention of neuroscientists and psychiatrists.”
 Furthermore, “the communication of gut microbiota with the brain, through what is referred to as the microbiota-gut-brain axis, represents a new biological axis by which novel diet-based therapies can be designed to influence brain function and behavior.”